 Network engineer and security analyst Tosin Ajayi became aware of Women & Hi Tech through the IvyWorks program at Ivy Tech Community College.
 That is where Ajayi worked to earn her Associates Degree of Applied Science in Cyber Security and Information Assurance, as well as a certificate in Digital Forensics, both of which she completed in 2020.
 “It was always my goal to earn my degrees without taking on any debt, so I was paying out of pocket for my courses.
 But when the COVID pandemic hit, I ended up losing my job,” she explained.
 With her sights set on continuing to pursue her Bachelor’s in Cyber Security and Information Assurance at Western Governors University (WGU), she wasn’t sure what would come next, but she didn’t want to compromise on her goal.
 “I have always believed you should never let even the most unexpected circumstances derail you.
 You may be blindsided by an event, but once you can look around, there is always another way to achieve your goals.”

 For Ajayi, that next step came in the form of a Women & Hi Tech newsletter calling for Leading Light Awards scholarship applicants.
 Tosin won the 2020 $10,000 WGU scholarship and was able to seamlessly progress into the pursuit of her bachelor’s degree, which she is on track to achieve in 2022.
 “Once Women & Hi Tech made that investment in me, I was even more inspired to continue investing my time with them,” she explained.
-Ajayi is a volunteer on the Women & HI Tech communications committee, assisting with social media management and website management.
+Ajayi has been a volunteer on the Women & Hi Tech communications committee, assisting with social media management and website management.

 “I look forward to how I see the future being reshaped by organizations like Women & Hi Tech,” she concluded.
 “Diversity is already better than what it used to be, and I now regularly see qualified women being recognized and celebrated for their qualifications.
 As challenges continue to be dismantled, things will only get better for every professional in STEM fields, and for future generations too.”